O P E N G A L L E R Y

 June 8 to August 3, 2024

 Presented in collaboration with Hardley Williams and The Unique Get Together Society, Black Odyssey illuminates the past, embraces the present, and envisions the future of the Black community in Kamloops.
-The Open Gallery features art posters spotlighting local Black community leaders, who will be in attendance at a free gathering on June 15 in the Kamloops Art Gallery Studios (on the main floor of the TNRD building).
+The Open Gallery features art posters spotlighting local Black community leaders, who attended a free gathering on June 15 in the Kamloops Art Gallery Studios (on the main floor of the TNRD building).
 With awareness and understanding at its core, this initiative is open to everyone interested in learning and sharing about the Black experience in Kamloops.

 April 20 to June 1, 2024